kibo82/AI_Kibo_re/README.md

 If there is any error with code, or you have any question with this code, please notice me in Issues tab.

-And there is also developing document (developing.hwp)
+And there is also developing document! (developing.hwp)